Veterans Health Information Exchange (VHIE)

 To make VHIE sharing more seamless, VA is changing the rules for electronic health information sharing in accordance with the VA MISSION Act of 2018.
 Starting April 17, 2020, VA will be able to seamlessly and securely share your health information with community providers who are a part of your care team.
 Previously you had to complete a form to opt in or elect to share your personal health information via VHIE when you have an appointment with a community provider.
-Previously, you had to complete an opt in form to elect to share your health information with your community providers.

 Seamless, secure sharing via VHIE means your care team will be able to:

 - Better understand your health history and be able to focus more time on what is important to you.

 - Develop safe, more effective treatment plans.

 - Work together to keep you safe and improve your overall health.

 VHIE Sharing OptionsYou do not need to take any action for VA to start coordinating your care more seamlessly so that you have a better, safer experience.
 If you do not want your care team to receive your information via VHIE, you may opt out of electronic sharing.
 There is no deadline to opt out and you may do so at any time.
 If you previously opted out but want to resume secure, seamless sharing, you may opt back in.
 Visit the VHIE Sharing Options page to learn more.